saifc418/drone-qr-scanner/README.md

 # DroneQRScanner
-This project leverages a DJI Tello Drone and Python to autonomously detect, scan, follow, and display a QR Code to the user.
+This project leverages a DJI Tello Drone and Python to autonomously detect, scan, and follow a QR Code.
+The program also displays the URLs within the QR Codes to the user.

 More details coming soon.